 Now that we can compute visual angle for objects that can be measured in mm, it is a relatively simple step to move between mm and screen pixels.
 If we know our screen pixel resolution (e.g. 1920×1080) as well as its dimensions (height and width in mm) it is very easy to work out how many pixels there are per mm.
 For example, in the horizontal direction, a screen with 1920 pixels, that measures 520mm wide, has 1920/520 = 3.89 pixels per mm.
 Another way of looking at things is to say that each pixel on the screen is 520/1920 = 0.27mm wide.

-This conversion factor allows us to easily switch between pixels and mm, so we can also compute degrees of visual angle based on screen pixels.
+These conversion factors allow us to easily switch between pixels and mm, so we can also compute degrees of visual angle based on screen pixels.
 For example, a target presented 300 pixels to the right of the center of the screen described above is at θ = atan((300*0.27)/700) = 6.6 degrees from the center.

 An Online Visual Angle Calculator!

 Whilst the math for calculating degrees of visual angle isn’t too tricky (once you’ve got the hang of it), it is much easier to let a computer do it all for you – which is why my colleague Jono from the support team created this handy online visual angle calculator – just enter your screen resolution, dimensions, and distance, and it will convert between pixels and degrees of visual angle for you!
-Check it out – you can find it and a couple of other handy apps in the “Useful Apps” tab on our learning resources page.
+Check it out – you can find it and a couple of other handy apps in the “Useful Apps” section of our Support page.